jarrenbr/DiscordToDrive/README.md

 # Image Uploader Discord Bot

 This Discord bot uploads images reacted to by a specific user to a Google Drive folder.
 The bot is designed to be resilient, scalable, and production-ready.
-This project creation is assisted by AI such as GitHub Copilot and ChatGPT.
+This project is assisted by AI such as GitHub Copilot and ChatGPT.

 ## Table of Contents